 Applications for fellowships are reviewed on a rolling basis until the fellowships are filled.
 Applications for fellowships may be submitted at the time you submit your application for law school.
 Finalists for fellowships will be interviewed either on campus or remotely.
 Admissions will notify you of your selection.
 All candidates will be notified when the process has been completed.

-Fellows work with a faculty advisor to support the Family and Child Advocacy Law program’s research, administration, and event planning with respect to one of the following project areas:
+Fellows work with a faculty advisor to support the Family Law program research, administration, and event planning with respect to one of the following project areas:

 Family law brings faculty and student together to work on legislative proposals and important legal issues that affect family life such as the following: